+Perc Perc Inc One Percentage Point Decrease

-ONE PERCENTAGE POINT INCREASE ONE PERCENTAGE POINT DECREASE Effect on total of service and interest cost components \$ 816 \$ (668) Effect on post-retirement benefit obligation \$ 6,603 \$ (5,596)
+Effect on total of service and interest cost

+components Effect on post-retirement \$ 816 \$ (668)

+benefit obligation \$ 6,603 \$ (5,596)

 The Medicare Prescription Drug Improvement and Modernization Act of 2003 provides for a direct government subsidy for employers who continue to offer a retiree drug program that is deemed to be actuarially equivalent in the government plan.
 The University qualified for the Medicare Part D prescription drug federal subsidy.